Pathology & Referrals

 Can I get a continuation prescription for a controlled medication I'm already taking?

-Possibly, subject to your clinician's assessment of clinical appropriateness and all applicable regulatory requirements.
-This is not a blanket yes or no — it depends on your medication, your history, the regulatory requirements in your state or territory, and your clinician's judgment.
+The answer depends on your medication, your history, the regulatory requirements in your state or territory, and your clinician's judgment.
 Book a consultation and your clinician will walk through the options with you.

 Why can't the clinician just see my history and issue the prescription online?

-For most medications, history review via telehealth is clinically sufficient.
-For controlled and certain higher-risk medications, regulatory standards and professional guidelines require more than a history review — including in many cases a physical examination and a risk assessment that must be completed in person.
+That includes a physical examination and a risk assessment that must be completed in person.
 Abby's clinicians are required to comply with those standards.
-A clinician who bypassed them would be acting outside their professional obligations, and that is not what good care looks like.
+A clinician who bypassed them would be acting outside their professional obligations.

 What if I've run out and can't get an in-person appointment quickly?

 Book a consultation as soon as possible.
-Your Abby clinician can help you understand your options, including whether a continuation prescription is possible via telehealth, and if not, what the fastest in-person pathway is for your situation.
-Do not stop a controlled medication abruptly without clinical guidance — if this is an urgent situation, present to a hospital or urgent care clinic.
+Your Abby clinician can help you understand your options.
+That includes whether a continuation prescription is possible via telehealth and, if not, what the fastest in-person pathway is for your situation.

 Does this affect most medications?